 E-cigarettes with nicotine can be used legally with a prescription from a registered doctor.
 It is also legal to import liquid nicotine if the person holds a valid prescription.

 So obviously there’s a fair range of laws across the country when it comes to e-cigarettes and vaping.

 The baseline is that because nicotine is classed as a Schedule 7 poison in Australia, it’s illegal to sell it except as a licensed medication.

 That means disposable e-cigarettes or cartridges that contain nicotine are not for sale right across the country, but nicotine free ones and refillable devices can be sold unless state law band them.

-Liquid is easy to find from suppliers in New Zealand, or from Chinese manufacturers.
+E-Liquid is easy to find from suppliers in the US, New Zealand, or from Chinese manufacturers.
 Many people also order high-strength nicotine base and mix it with nicotine-free liquids.

 It’s still a frustrating situation though, because while real cigarettes are heavily restricted they’re still much more available than a safer alternative.